Johanna Müller-Hermann: Life

 Johanna Hermann began to receive music lessons at an early age, together with her two siblings.
 This was in keeping with the middle-class ideal of education; her father was a section head in the Austrian Ministry of Culture and Education in Vienna, and thus belonged to the upper echelons of the civil service.
 In accordance with the circumstances of the time, however, she was unable to pursue her musical ambitions; instead she graduated from a teacher training college and taught for several years at a public education school in Vienna.

 When she married Otto Müller-Martini, a transport expert, in 1893, she was no longer required to work and continued her musical studies.
 This was followed by piano and violin lessons, and instruction in music theory.
-She studied under Guido Adler, Alexander von Zemlinsky, Josef Foerster and Franz Schmidt.
+She studied under Guido Adler, Alexander von Zemlinsky, Josef Bohuslav Foerster and Franz Schmidt.
 Her first published work, Seven Songs, was printed in 1895.
 Public performances of her works took place at the Vienna Musikverein and at women's composition evenings, where she also met Mathilde Kralik von Meyrswalden.
-In 1918 Johanna Müller-Herrmann succeeded her teacher Joseph Bohuslav Foerster as professor of music theory at the New Vienna Conservatory.
+In 1918, Johanna Müller-Herrmann succeeded her teacher Joseph Bohuslav Foerster as professor of music theory at the New Vienna Conservatory teaching there until 1932.

 She left behind an extensive body of work: songs, chamber music, large-scale works for solos, choir and orchestra, mostly on a literary and programmatic basis.
 After her death, Wilhelm Furtwängler, among others, campaigned for the preservation of her work.